 A "sparebank" is a Norwegian savings bank as defined in the Norwegian Act on Financial Undertakings and Financial Groups of 10 April 2015 No 17 (lov 10. april 2015 nr.
-17 om finansforetak og finanskonsern (finansforetaksloven)).
-While savings banks used to be wholly self-owned institutions, predominately taking in customers savings and lending to households and small enterprises, today savings banks are universal banks offering a full suite of products and services to its customer base.
-35 savings banks (all but the many very small institutions) have their equity listed on the Oslo Stock Exchange.

-However, with few exceptions, ownership of the savings banks continue under a dual ownership model where the banks are partially self owned and self-governed.
-The largest share of the voting rights at a banks' general assembly belongs to 'internal' constituents: customers and bank employees.
-In most cases a saving bank's board also consist of a few (always in a minority compared to customers and employees) officials from the local or regional public administrative bodies.
-External equity holders have their voting share and thus representation on a bank's supervisory board limited to 40 per cent. of the total vote by law.

-The internal capital consists of the retained earnings over time.
+17 om finansforetak og finanskonsern (finansforetaksloven)), which requires that such banks have both internal and external capital (in larger sparebanks, certain equity capital is in certificated form and traded on the Oslo Stock Exchange).
+The external capital is limited to 40 per cent. of the voting rights so that a sparebank is always protected against hostile takeovers.
+The internal capital consists of the retained earnings over time and has a mutual or cooperative element to it, in that the banks' deposit customers are significant vote holders for that capital.
 Sparebanks are important institutions in their local markets and operating areas.
-Each sparebank has established a gift fund which annually grants funds for various community projects (this may, and is now in many cases, also be handled by an outsourced foundation which represent the customer share of ownership of the bank).
-The annual gifts of a bank or its foundation is an expression of a community dividend in lieu of any direct economic benefit for the bank's customers.

-The law has been revised in recent years and it is now possible for a sparebank to restructure to an ownership model based on standard shares listed on the Oslo Exchange and thus not limit external ownership to 40 per cent. voting rights.
-So far one bank in the SpareBank 1 Alliance has restructured its ownership in this way; SpareBank 1 SR-Bank ASA.
+Each sparebank has established a gift fund which annually grants funds for various community projects.
+The law has been revised in recent years and it is now possible for a sparebank to restructure to an ownership model based on standard shares listed on the Oslo Exchange instead of the equity certificates model and thus not limit external ownership to 40 per cent.
+So far one bank in the SpareBank 1 alliance has restructured its ownership in this way; SpareBank 1 SR-Bank ASA.